atikahas/tk_sveltekit_auth/README.md

 # Auth with SvelteKit & Supabase

-This project was built for a tutorial which can be found on my [YouTube channel](https://youtube.com/@huntabyte).
+This project was built for a tutorial which can be found on [YouTube channel](https://youtube.com/@huntabyte).

 ## Quick Start